usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Form-Management/Accessing-forms.md

 * Review all their previous submissions.

 Requiring a login has some limitations:
-* You can only select one of the BCeIDs or IDIR; you cannot allow both.
+* You can only select one of: BC Services Card, Basic BCeID, Business BCeID or IDIR; you cannot allow multiple.
 * Users often find getting a BCeID confusing.

 **Specific Team Members**